-&lt;sup>5 If Revolut considers that it's required by HM Revenue & Customs to deduct income tax from that interest, it should tell Mrs S how much it's taken off.
-It should also give her a tax deduction certificate if she asks for one, so she can reclaim the tax from HM Revenue & Customs if appropriate.
+&lt;sup>6 6 If Revolut considers that it's required by HM Revenue & Customs to deduct income tax from that interest, it should tell Mrs B how much it's taken off.
+It should also give Mrs B a tax deduction certificate if she asks for one, so she can reclaim the tax from HM Revenue & Customs if appropriate.